Skip to content

 伝記 Biography

-After my first visit to Japan in march 1990 when I came home Sveneric had abandoned us and moved to Malmoe.
-And the dōjō we trained in was history.
-We moved in to a small basement on the other side of town (20 square meters big, no toilet, no showers).
-I kept training there for a short while, then I also started training with many other instructors around Stockholm.
+After my first visit to Japan in March 1990, I returned home to find that Sveneric had left us and moved to Malmö.
+The dōjō we trained in was gone, and we had to relocate to a small basement on the other side of town—just 20 square meters, with no toilet or showers.
+I trained there for a while but soon started seeking out other instructors around Stockholm.

-I passed my 5’th Dan test in august 1992 on my first attempt.
-This was a surprice since I really wanted to get hit (just for the experience), but something else beyond my intelligence moved me out of the way.
+In August 1992, I passed my 5th Dan test on my first attempt.
+This was a surprise, as I had actually wanted to experience getting hit, just to know what it felt like.
+But something beyond my own awareness moved me out of the way at the right moment.

-In September 2008 I got the highest rank in Bujinkan Dōjō from Hatsumi Sōke.
-Some people call this Kugyō Happō-biken, but I don’t know, my diploma says simply 15’th Dan.
-But this does not mean that I stopped learning, this is important to understand.
-Once in Honbu Dōjō my master said that there is no highest level, there is always something beyond.
-If you have this attitude I believe you can go far.
+In September 2008, I received the highest rank in Bujinkan Dōjō from Hatsumi Sōke.
+Some call this Kugyō Happō Biken, but my diploma simply says 15th Dan.
+However, this did not mean my learning stopped—far from it.
+One day in Honbu Dōjō, my teacher said: “There is no highest level; there is always something beyond.”
+I believe that if you maintain this mindset, you can continue to grow indefinitely.

-Since then he invented more “ranks”… in 2014 I got the Shin-Gi-Tai Bufū Ikkan diploma, and in 2015 I got the Yūshū Shihan diploma.
-The next and last highest “rank” is now Dai Shihan which I got in October 2017.
+Since then, Hatsumi Sōke has introduced additional “ranks.”
+In 2014, I received the Shin-Gi-Tai Bufū Ikkan diploma, and in 2015, I was awarded the Yūshū Shihan diploma.
+The final and highest rank, Dai Shihan, was given to me in October 2017.

 有ると思ったら無い;無いと思ったら有る